 Welcome to Israel, I think to myself.

 When I call my brother to come downstairs and help me with my suitcase, he is as surprised to hear my voice as I expected.
 He completely forgot that I was coming.
 I let it slide because it is my fault he forgot.
-I usually have to text him every day for a week prior to my arrival to ensure that the information sticks, but this time I forgot to text him from the airport in San Francisco.
+I usually have to text him every day for a week before my arrival to ensure that the information sticks, but this time I forgot to text him from the airport in San Francisco.

 I call Rita one afternoon to see if she wants to meet—after all, she has asked me to travel to Israel with her numerous times so I can meet her friends and visit all the best places she knows in Galilee and the desert—but she happily informs me that she is going to Jerusalem with an old friend of hers.
 The plan, however, does not include me.
 I consider canceling my ticket to Portugal, but on second thought decide that the drama that would ensue from such a radical move would be worse than going, so I stay put.
 I can probably survive a week of sightseeing in the company of an oblivious friend, her mother, and another woman I’ve never met.

 I don’t educate myself about Portugal.
-Since my ability to influence the direction of anything that might happen on the trip is very limited, I feel that going there unprepared is the better option.
+Since my ability to influence the direction of anything that might happen on the trip is obviously limited, I feel that going there unprepared is the better option.
 This way I am not going to have unfulfilled expectations.
 I brace myself and hope for the best.

 When I mention my upcoming trip to a childhood friend I meet for dinner at a small neighborhood restaurant, she makes an astute observation over a plate of hummus: “Sounds like you’re going on a geriatric trip.”
 It stings.
-The youngest among us is in her early fifties, the oldest is approaching eighty.
+The youngest among us is in her early fifties, and the oldest is approaching eighty.
 I am somewhere in the middle.
 I try to understand how I got myself into this.
 How did this happen?
 I can’t picture myself traveling with three middle-aged women, playing tourist.

 * * *